-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Arvon Township School District for the year ended June 30, 2016.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated July 11, 2016.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Arvon Township School District for the year ended June 30, 2017.
+Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards and, if applicable Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
+We have communicated such information in our letter to you dated July 31, 2017.
 Professional standards also require that we communicate to you the following information related to our audit.